neivv/tatti3/datspec.md

     disabled.
 - V3 Fixes place addon req from "Is Landed building" to "Has no Addon" (Lifted off buildings couldn't build addons)
+- V4 Changes reserved unit ids to use 0xe4 for subunit 1/2/infestation, sight to 1,
+    orders to 23, weapons to 130.
+- V5 Adds No cloak aggression ext unit flag to ghost units

 # Field flags